|

 -

-- Black Magik is typically known as magikal practices with
+- Black Magik is typically known as magikal practices

+others.
 Most practitioners of Witchcraft do not associate with these

 kinds of practices, seeing them as non-productive and producing

 negative karma.
-It goes against the spiritual aspects of the
+It goes against the spiritual aspects of the religion

 -

-- White Magik is the opposite of course, focusing on positive
+- White Magik is the opposite of course, focusing on

-that person to live longer in immense pain and suffering for
+live longer in immense pain and suffering for your own selfish need.

-your own selfish need.
-Just because White Magik is intended to
+Just because White Magik is intended to be helpful doesn't mean it's

-be helpful doesn't mean it's always a good idea to cast.
+always a good idea to cast.

 -

 - Nature Magik may also be called Green Magik.
-However there
+However

-are Green Magicians who would argue with that perspective.
+there are Green Magicians who would argue with that perspective.
 In

 general, Nature Magik is the practice of Balance.
-Whither we
+Whither we want to

-want to see it or not, Nature is filled with balance.
-It sees
+see it or not, Nature is filled with balance.
+It sees there is a need

-there is a need for fight equal to a need for flight.
-Each has
+for fight equal to a need for flight.
+Each has it's consequences, each

-it's consequences, each has it's place.
-A victim of rape may
+has it's place.
+A victim of rape may cast a negative spell against her

-be caught by police and prosecuted for his crime.
-A healer may
+attacker in order for him to be caught by police and prosecuted for his

-cast a spell for a cancer patient to provide spiritual energy
+crime.
+A healer may cast a spell for a cancer patient to provide

-as they see fit.
+to death as they see fit.
 The key is accepting the accountability and

 responsibility of the intent behind the magik one invokes.